smthomas/gatsby-training/content/gatsby-styles/1-css-sass.md

 time on this though as we still have other types of styles to explore.

-**Note:** You may notice there are some inline styles in some components that might make it difficult to style evereything you want.
+**Note:** You may notice there are some inline styles in some components that might make it difficult to style everything you want.
 We will discuss these issues soon.